immutable/contracts/audits/random/202403-threat-model-random.md

 In an effort to protect the system from an administrator mistakenly setting the delay to an excessively high value, the maximum delay is 30 blocks.
 Given a two second block time, this equates to a one minute delay between requests and fulfillment.
 This seems like a large maximum value.
 The contract can be upgraded in the unlikely event that a larger value needs to set.

 ### On-Chain Random Fulfillment
 Seed values are produced by calling the `generateNextSeedOnChain` function.
-This function can either be called directly, typically by a platform operated service, or via the `getRandomSeed` function.
+This function can either be called directly, typically by a platform operated service, or via the `fulfilRandomSeedRequest` function.

 The `generateNextSeedOnChain` function takes block numbers from the Random Seed Provider's queue.
 When analysing the block numbers, there are three possible scenarios: